Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 "...You know, it’s a funny consequence of Giymuy’s decision to make you an honorary Gaoian that your cub - child, sorry - could technically be an honorary Gaoian too."

-"I... don’t know how appropriate it would be to stake ownership on his soul like that, as it were….
+"I... don’t know how appropriate it would be to stake ownership on his soul like that, as it were....
 Besides, don't forget his daddy's an honorary Ten'Gewek."

-"A child of three species…" Naydra mused. "...I can’t decide if he’s fortunate or cursed… Oh my!"
+"A child of three species..."
+Naydra mused. "...I can’t decide if he’s fortunate or cursed...
+Oh my!"

 That last was in response to Julian hoisting the baby aloft and swooping him around on his palm, which was Harrison’s idea of a *great* time and never failed to prompt a huge smile.
 It *looked* kind of alarming at first glance, but Xiù had grown used to it.